top of page

 Our setting aims to:

-To provide high quality care and education for children.
+To provide high-quality care and education for children.
 We strive to work in partnership with parents to help children to learn and develop.
 We offer children and their parents a service that promotes equality and values diversity.

-Parents are regarded as members of our setting, where they are valued and respected, we will keep you informed at every step of your child's development and progress.
+Parents are regarded as members of our setting, where they are valued and respected.
+We will keep you informed at every step of your child's development and progress.

-As a community based, voluntary managed setting we also depend on the good-will of parents and their involvement to keep going.
-Without a voluntary committee our playschool cannot run.
+As a community-based, voluntary-managed setting, we also depend on the goodwill of parents and their involvement to keep going.
+Without a voluntary committee, our playschool cannot run.

 Our aim for our children